-Many events on Stitch are primarily for Full members, but are also open to new members of Stitch (i.e. anyone who signed up in the last 30 days), as a way to welcome new members to the community and help introduce them to what Stitch is all about.
+Many events on Stitch are primarily for Full members, but are also open to new members of Stitch (i.e. anyone who's been verified in the last 30 days), as a way to welcome new members to the community and help introduce them to what Stitch is all about.

-That means if you're a new member, it's a great idea to come along to some activities in your first 30 days!
+That means if you're a new member, it's a great idea to come along to some activities in your first 30 days after being verified!
 After 30 days, those events will be shown to you with the lock symbol and you'll only be able to attend if you become a Full member.

 If you are Full member, you can attend all events on Stitch.

 To create a new activity, select the Create an Activity button at the top of the Activities page.
 Stitch will prompt you for details about the activity you would like to suggest such as its date, time and location.

 You have the option to create both in-person and virtual events & activities.

 In-person events are great for connecting you with other Stitch members within your local community.
 They include everything from coffee catch ups, informal brunches, movie outings, and dance lessons.
 Learn how to create an in-person activity here.